 (i) the Enforcement Committee is to continue to deal with any matter that it was dealing with immediately before the date on which this Part comes into effect; and

-(ii) a panel of the Appeals Board is to continue to deal with any matter that it was dealing with immediately before that date.
+(ii) a panel of the Appeal Board is to continue to deal with any matter that it was dealing with immediately before that date.

 (b) The Enforcement Committee and the panels referred to in paragraph (a)(ii) continue in existence for the purposes of paragraph (a) only.